cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Currently, runtime checks are generated for these operations:

-* Accessing an element of an internal array by index: the check makes sure the index lies within bounds.
+* Accessing an element of an internal or external array by index: the check makes sure the index lies within bounds.
+Note that no runtime checks are generated when accessing memory block directly without a declared array, for example `cell1[index]` or `memory[index]`, where `memory` is a variable and not an external array do not have runtime checks generated.

 Possible values for the `boundary-checks` directive are: